 A bread knife has a long, 7, and 14 inches long, with a sharp serrated edge, with big “teeth” along with it.
 The long blade and sharp serrated make it a perfect knife for cut through all kinds of different types of bread, including crusty bread, baguettes, bagels, and bread rolls without applying more pressure, allow you can cut even slices because of the long length blade.
 Sharpening a bread knife needs a specific sharpening stone like the DMT Diafold Serrated Knife Sharpener.

 It can do some multi-task in the kitchen.
-Like, slicing holiday roasts, carving a turkey, and can also be used for cutting fruits and vegetables like lemons, limes, and tomatoes, or sometimes meat, poultry, and seafood.
+Like, slicing holiday roasts, carving a turkey, and can also be used for cutting fruits and vegetables like lemons, limes, and tomatoes, or sometimes cheese, meat, poultry, and seafood.
 Bread knives are very productive and comfortable.
 When it comes to baking, that knife becomes handy for leveling and splitting a cake.

 You can slice through an entire layer of the cake in just one pass by its long blade.
 Also, tough skins like tomatoes can easily be slicing without demolishing them.